KimSangYeon-DGU/Data-Generators/README.md

 # Data-Generators
-This is data generating tools.
+This is a repository for data generating tools.

 # Purpose
 The purpose I make this is to generate dataset more easily and effectively.